 What Furniture Styles Are Available With Virtual Staging?

 Most virtual staging companies have at least a handful of popular interior design styles to choose from.

-Our internal data at PhotoUp largely shows that these styles are indeed the most popular.
-However, because PhotoUp is a USA based company, unlike BoxBrownie and others, we also offer more regional styles that are specific to the US, including Mid-Century Modern, Luxury and Southwestern styles.
+Even better, because PhotoUp is a US-based company, unlike BoxBrownie and others, we also offer more regional styles that are specific to the US, including Mid-Century Modern, Luxury, and Southwestern styles.

 |Style||% of Virtual Staging Orders|